 Flag to account for non-orthogonal damping when calculating the VIV response.
 Using this flag activates a significant improvement to the modelling of spatially varying damping, resulting in a more accurate response prediction, particularly in regions outside of the excitation zone.
-SHEAR7 accounts for the structural damping in a way that leads to proportional damping matrices.
 Two possible values can be entered in this line as follows: